forrtproject/forrtproject.github.io/content/glossary/english/preregistration_pledge.md

 {
     "type": "glossary",
     "title": "Preregistration Pledge",
-    "definition": "In a “collective action in support of open and reproducible research practices'', the preregistration pledge is a campaign from the Project Free Our Knowledge that asks a researcher to commit to preregistering at least one study in the next two years ( https://freeourknowledge.org/about/ https://freeourknowledge.org/about/ ).
-The project is a grassroots movement initiated by early career researchers ( ECRs ).", "related_terms": [
+    "definition": "In a “collective action in support of open and reproducible research practices'', the preregistration pledge is a campaign from the Project Free Our Knowledge that asks a researcher to commit to preregistering at least one study in the next two years ([https://freeourknowledge.org/about/](https://freeourknowledge.org/about/)).
+The project is a grassroots movement initiated by early career researchers (ECRs).", "related_terms": [
         "Preregistration"
     ],